microcks/microcks.io/content/documentation/automating/jenkins.md

 ### Getting raw plugin

-While not being distributed yet as an official Jenkins plugin, Microcks Jenkins plugin is available and can be downloaded from <a href="http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/">Central Maven repository</a>.
-Just get the <a href="http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.2.0/microcks-jenkins-plugin-0.2.0.hpi">HPI file</a> and install it on your Jenkins master <a href="https://jenkins.io/doc/book/managing/plugins/">your preferred way</a>.
+While not being distributed yet as an official Jenkins plugin, Microcks Jenkins plugin is available and can be downloaded from [Central Maven repository](http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/).
+Just get the [HPI file](http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.2.0/microcks-jenkins-plugin-0.2.0.hpi) and install it on your Jenkins master [your preferred way](https://jenkins.io/doc/book/managing/plugins/).

 Pick up the version corresponding to your Microcks installation :

-* <a href="http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.2.0/microcks-jenkins-plugin-0.2.0.hpi">0.2.0 version</a> from Microcks `0.7.0` or greater
+* [0.2.0 version](http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.2.0/microcks-jenkins-plugin-0.2.0.hpi) from Microcks `0.7.0` or greater
-* <a href="http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.1.1/microcks-jenkins-plugin-0.1.1.hpi">0.1.1 version</a> from Microcks version before `0.7.0`
+* [0.1.1 version](http://central.maven.org/maven2/io/github/microcks/microcks-jenkins-plugin/0.1.1/microcks-jenkins-plugin-0.1.1.hpi) from Microcks version before `0.7.0`

 ### Building an OpenShift Jenkins master embedding plugin

 A common option for running Jenkins is through OpenShift platform.
 In that case, you may want to create your own custom Jenkins master container image embedding this plugin.
-While there's <a href="https://github.com/clerixmaxime/custom-jenkins">many ways of building such images</a>, as Microcks plugin is not yet an official Jenkins plugin, we provide our own OpenShift configuration for that.
+While there's [many ways of building such images](https://github.com/clerixmaxime/custom-jenkins), as Microcks plugin is not yet an official Jenkins plugin, we provide our own OpenShift configuration for that.

 Given you have an OpenShift installation running and you're logged on it, just execute that command from terminal: